The Singleton

 "Yes."

-"The board will not approve."
+"The board will not approve a pause."

 "I know."